Aqua Claudia: Ponte Barucelli

 The Ponte Barucelli (also known as Ponte Diruto) is made up of two monumental bridges 8 m apart for the aqua Claudia (to the north) the Anio Novus (to the south) to cross the Acqua Nera stream.
 Both date to between 38 and 52 AD.
 They were later strengthened with buttresses and reinforcements, becoming two huge continuous and connected structures.

 The Anio Novus bridge, about 85 m long and about 10 m wide, has a few small arches except for the main high and narrow one for the Acqua Nera.
 It had originally been built of tuff in opus quadratum.
 In the second half of the 1st century it was reinforced in opus mixtum, visible at the two east end buttresses.
 At the beginning of the 3rd century nine rectangular buttresses were added at regular intervals on the north side while on the south side only three were added near the bed of the stream, later increased by five on the west bank in poor opus latericium and two on the east in opus mixtum.

 Later the two bridges were connected by three brick arches and with buttresses.

-Repairs

-The aqueduct went through at least two major repairs.
-Tacitus suggests that the aqueduct was in use by AD 47.
-An inscription from Vespasian suggests that Aqua Claudia was used for ten years, then failed and was out of use for nine years.
-The first repair was done by Emperor Vespasian in 71 AD; it was repaired again in 81 AD by Emperor Titus.